Learn

 Capital gains tax applies when you sell investments for a profit.
 Here's how short-term and long-term rates differ, how to minimize your tax bill.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Capital gains tax is the price you pay for making money on your investments.
 Whether you sold stocks, real estate, or crypto, the IRS wants a cut of your profit.
-Understanding how capital gains work; and the difference between short-term and long-term rates — can save you thousands of dollars every year.
+Understanding how capital gains work, and the difference between short-term and long-term rates — can save you thousands of dollars every year.

 Capital gains tax is the tax you owe on the profit from selling an asset (stocks, real estate, crypto, etc.) for more than you paid.
 Short-term capital gains (assets held one year or less) are taxed as ordinary income at rates up to 37%.
 Long-term capital gains (assets held more than one year) receive preferential rates of 0%, 15%, or 20% depending on your taxable income.
 High earners may also owe the 3.8% Net Investment Income Tax, bringing the top effective rate to 23.8%.